 Crew – Crew is definitely the place to stay out late and go dancing with all the cute boys (and girls) in town.
 It has three levels with multiple bars and dance floors.
 If gay nightlife is what you’re looking for, then you’ll definitely find it at Crew Bar.

-Zero21 – a gay bar and social club near Long Street with all genres of music and artists, in a lounge/bar setting.
-Drinks are inexpensive and they feature drags shows.
+Zero21 – A gay bar and social club near Long Street with all genres of music and artists, in a lounge/bar setting.
+Drinks are inexpensive and they feature drag shows.

 Cape Town Gay Sauna & Cruising Bars